cloudfoundry/cf-networking-release/src/example-apps/smoke/README.md

 #### Smoke

 This app performs a smoke test on itself.
-This is used in [Diego CI](`https://github.com/cloudfoundry/diego-ci`).
+This is used in [smoke test](../../code.cloudfoundry.org/test/smoke)

 #### To use the example app: